SeanShubin/up-to-date/beginning-software-engineering.md

     BETWEEN THINGS AS DESIRED
     AND THINGS AS PERCEIVED

+A common mistake is to underrate the importance in perception.
+Sometimes you can fix a problem simply by having a sensible error message.
+This can shift perception from "the program isn't working" to "oops, I should go back and fix my mistake".
+Other times you can make a web page seem more performant by loading what data you have now, and using spinners to indicate the rest is on its way.

 ### Logical fallacy of "Appeal to Authority"

 When you are new, it can be hard to tell the difference between genuine experts and pontificating blowhards.